JohnTheTripper/moviegoer-prototype/README.md

 ### Class Imbalance, and Abstaining from Data Augmentation
 There was a strong class imbalance.
 After labeling, MCU frames only made **26%** of frames.
 This caused serious issues during preliminary modeling, where every Test frame was predicted to be a non-MCU.
 The Test/Train population functions of *Data Management* notebook allow for a parameter *imbalance_removal*, which allows a certain percentage of non-MCU frames to be removed from the Training set.
 Various percentages (20%, 40%, 60%) were tested in the *Baseline Creation* notebook; 60% was ultimately chosen as it provided the best results (and provided an almost-equal distribution of mcu vs. non-MCU frames).

 Keras' `ImageDataGenerator()` provides excellent options for data augmentation, to increase the variety of data, especially for an underrepresented class.
 After careful consideration, I declined to use any of these.
-* width_shift_range, height_shift_range - There is plenty of variety in the frames' placement of the subject (character).
-Adding unncessary shifts may introduce cinemtaography problems that are NEVER violated: cutting off the sides of a character's head, or the bottom of their chin.
-It's actually okay to vary the headroom (space between top of head and top of frame), or even cut off the top of a character's head, but setting these parameters doesn't seem worth it.
-* shear_range - MCUs are filmed at 90 degrees (or as close as possible), especially if the camera is set on a tripod.
-There is an exception, the Dutch angle, but this is rare, and almost never used for MCUs.
-(Cinematographers better have a very, very good reason for utilizing the Dutch angle).
-Setting this parameter is unnecessary.
-* zoom_range - There's already lots of variety in the framing of each frame.
-Additionally, a frame's measure of focus and bokeh (background blur) is already a complicated function of lens focal length, aperture size, and distance-to-subject.
-Adding a *digital* "zoom" (essentially a crop) on top of that *optical* function may cause unnatural learning.
-* horizontal_flip - Because dialogue scenes typically use the shot-reverse-shot pattern, each character's shots are mirror images of each other, and we have an equal amount of left-facing-right and right-facing-left characters.
-* vertical_flip - We don't want anyone to appear upside-down.
+A parameter-by-parameter rejection can be found in *baseline_creation*.

 ## Modeling
 There were three phases of modeling, each documented in a separate notebook: